kennysmithed/oels2021lot/oels_reading_pre.md

 - A couple of working experiments (of mine)
 	- [A simple word learning experiment](https://blake4.ppls.ed.ac.uk/ksmith7/redup.html?), with novel objects and non-word labels.
 Participants are trained and tested on object-label pairs, we are interested in this case in whether people learn labels featuring repetition (e.g. wewe) better than labels without repetition (e.g. moga).
 [This is the associated paper](https://psyarxiv.com/ctv9f/) (the online experiment is Experiment 2).
 	- [A (very long) morphology learning experiment](https://blake4.ppls.ed.ac.uk/ksmith7/yesnosounds_v2.html) - you listen to inflected forms plus definitions, then at the end there's a recognition memory test, although I would *not* recommend going though the whole thing!
 We were interested in a particular theory (disproven!) about how different placement of irregular inflections might influence learning.
 This one is actually written in jsPsych, unlike the other two examples here.
-	- [An in-development kinship vocabulary learning experiment](https://blake4.ppls.ed.ac.uk/ksmith7/kin.html) - completely lacking in participant instructions at the moment, but you are introduced to a cast of characters and then try to learn the kinship vocabulary they use to address each other.
-We are interested in whether certain kinship terminologies are easier or harder to learn than others, and how people use those kinship systems in interaction.